Flor91/Data-Structures-and-Algorithms/data-structures/data-structures.md

 A Graph is a non-linear data structure consisting of nodes and edges.
 The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
 More formally a Graph can be defined as,

 A Graph consists of a finite set of vertices(or nodes) and set of Edges which connect a pair of nodes.

+A graph is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+The interconnected objects are represented by points termed as vertices, and the links that connect the vertices are called edges.

+Following are the basic operations we perform on graphs.

+* Display graph vertices
+* Display graph edges
+* Add a vertex
+* Add an edge
+* Creating a graph

+A graph can be easily presented using the python dictionary data types.
+We represent the vertices as the keys of the dictionary and the connection between the vertices also called edges as the values in the dictionary.